weng-lab/logojs-package/docs/custom.md

 A `RawLogo` takes the following properties:

-* **pwm** matrix containing the raw heights of the letters (divided by a factor of 100 units relative to the SVG's coordinate system).
+* **values** matrix containing the raw heights of the letters (divided by a factor of 100 units relative to the SVG's coordinate system).
 * **glyphWidth** the width of a single glyph relative to the containing SVG's coordinate system; defaults to 100.
 * **stackHeight** the height of a single stack of glyphs relative to the containing SVG's coordinate system; defaults to 100.
 Individual letters can exceed this, in which case they may extend past the SVG's borders.